benmvp/slides/2017/chainreact/react-native-esnext.md

 - Rest operator is used for other things as well
 - Rest properties are coming in soon to ECMAScript.
 They're in Stage 3
 - Not in ES2015, not ES2016, not ES2017, but future JavaScript (maybe ES2018?)
-- Can use `PureComponent` because we maintained immutability

 /////